 We are committed to making this website accessible for people with disabilities.
 If you need assistance accessing any content, please email our website accessibility manager or call (616) 254-6556.

 To comply with the Americans with Disabilities Act and the 1973 Rehabilitation Act, Grandville Public Schools makes its website more accessible to people with disabilities through a variety of techniques.
 We use alternative text with photos and images, tags within PDFs, closed captions for videos embedded on the site, and a consistent page structure and headline hierarchy.1 Our website accessibility manager has attended training by the Office of Civil Rights and all principals have attended special training.
 Training for other administrators is scheduled for fall 2017.
-The Board of Education's complete web accessibility can be found on NEOLA.
+The Board of Education's complete web accessibility policy can be found on NEOLA.

 Our procurement strategy also reflects our commitment to making technology accessible for people with disabilities.
 Priority is given to ADA-compliant products that have been proven to be accessible through field testing.